Why Hire Us

 Professional-grade equipment isn’t the only reason we can capture beautiful photos — and there are many photographers who have great equipment but don’t have the skills we list above.
 In the end, the photographer decides when to capture the picture and how to frame it — the camera is merely the tool to create it.

 Backups and backup equipment.
 We never walk into a wedding with one camera.
 Each of us carries two cameras.
 In each of those cameras, we shoot simultaneously to two memory cards.
 Why is that important?
 If one card goes bad, there’s a backup.
 If a camera goes bad, there’s a backup.
 We carry multiple lights, light stands, batteries and backup batteries for the same reason.

-When we’re finished shooting, we upload the work to our computer, copy it over to a secondary hard drive and then back it up to the cloud, so your photos are secure in three places almost immediately.
+When we’re finished shooting, we upload the work to our computer, copy it over to a second hard drive and then back it up to the cloud, so your photos are secure in three places as quickly as possible.
 We save copies of every wedding photograph we take — even the outtakes — to those hard drives.

 Liability insurance.
 Our equipment is insured, and we carry liability insurance in case something goes wrong.
 Accidents happen in the whirlwind of a wedding day, there are a lot of moving parts, but we are well-covered no matter the circumstance.

 Price, of course, will always be a factor.
 You never want to hire a wedding photographer for $500, tempting as that may be, but you don’t want to waste money, either.
 We’ve heard countless stories from couples whose siblings or friends hired the cheapest photographer they could find — which ended in disappointment because the photos didn’t meet their expectations.